sonicle-webtop/webtop-core/src/main/client/extjs/classic/README.md

 --wt-theme-color-surface-l0       : Surface – Default color for backgrounds (L0)
 --wt-theme-color-surface-l1       : Surface – Color for backgrounds at L1
 --wt-theme-color-surface-l2       : Surface – Color for backgrounds at L2
---wt-theme-color-surface-l2-inv   : Surface – Color for backgrounds at L2 inverted
+--wt-theme-color-surface-l2-inv   : Surface – Inverted color of the above L2
 --wt-theme-color-surface-l3       : Surface – Color for backgrounds at L3
 --wt-theme-color-surface-l4       : Surface – Color for backgrounds at L4
---wt-theme-color-surface-on-1     : On surface (primary) – Text and icons against any base surface color --wt-theme-color-surface-on-2     : On surface (secondary) – Text and icons with lower-emphasis against any base surface color
+--wt-theme-color-surface-on-1     : On surface – Neutral primary text and icons against any base surface color --wt-theme-color-surface-on-1-inv : On surface – Inverted color of the above primary --wt-theme-color-surface-on-2     : On surface – Neutral secondary text and icons with lower-emphasis against any base surface color
---wt-theme-color-surface-on-3     : On surface (tertiary) – Text and icons with low-emphasis against any base surface color
+--wt-theme-color-surface-on-3     : On surface – Neutral tertiary text and icons with low-emphasis against any base surface color

 Use primary roles for the most prominent components across the UI, such as the FAB, high-emphasis buttons, and active states.
 --wt-theme-color-1       : Primary – High-emphasis fills, texts, and icons against surface